NixOS/nixpkgs/doc/packages/emacs.section.md

 }
 ```

-You can install it like any other packages via `nix-env -iA myEmacs`.
-However, this will only install those packages.
-It will not `configure` them for us.
+This package can be installed like any other, via `nix-env -iA myEmacs`.

+However, this expression merely installs the package.
+It will not _configure_ them.
 To do this, we need to provide a configuration file.

 Luckily, it is possible to do this from within Nix!

 By modifying the above example, we can make Emacs load a custom config file.
 The key is to create a package that provides a `default.el` file in `/share/emacs/site-start/`.
-Emacs knows to load this file automatically when it starts.
+Emacs loads this file automatically when it starts.

 ```nix
 {